Newtownmountkennedy: Economy

 Coillte, the Irish Forestry operator, has its headquarters just north of the town.
 French company Procap had its Northern European plant in the town.
 There is also a small industrial estate located to the south of the town.

 The Parkview Hotel opened in the village centre in March 2007.
 The hotel has 60 bedrooms and conference facilities.

 Ecologic received planning permission to build a data centre in Newtownmountkennedy that has an area of 1.1 million square feet (100,000 square metres).
 This plan was approved by the Supreme Court in December 2013 after numerous appeals by An Bord Pleanála and quashing the High Court's refusal to approve the development.

 There is also a shopping centre in the town, which includes a Dunnes Stores, a pharmacy and a cafe.
-A major development was the creation, in 2015, of a new housing development "Wicklow Hills" which comprises a mix of two, three and four-bedroom houses.
+A major development was the creation, in 2015, of a new housing development, "Wicklow Hills", which comprises a mix of two-, three- and four-bedroom houses.

+As of 2023, the town is home to a number of food and drink producing businesses.